SelimElkaffas/Risk-Dashboard/README.md

 ### Prerequisites
 * Node.js installed on your machine.
-* (Optional) A local instance of PocketBase running if you wish to test the network storage feature.
+* A local instance of PocketBase running if you wish to test the network storage feature (optional).

 ### Installation